Timberlea, Nova Scotia: Geography

 Politically, Timberlea is a part of the Halifax Municipal District 12, and the Provincial Electoral District of Timberlea-Prospect.

-Topographically, Timberlea is fairly flat on the northern side of the St. Margaret's Bay Road and the topography rises on the southern side to Highway 103.
-The community is situated mostly within the watershed of Nine Mile River, which empties into Shad Bay, near Peggy's Cove on the St. Margaret's Bay.
-The western portion of Governor's Lake, and all of Fraser's Lake are with the community.
-The flora is predominantly softwood and mixed Boreal Forest, and the bedrock is granite throughout, with many outcrops including several areas of barrens which offer good blueberry and huckleberry picking.

 Demographics

 According to the 2021 Census Tract Map jointly released by the Government of the Municipality of Halifax—and—Statistics Canada, the population of the community of Timberlea was 5,627 people.

 An increase of 130 people (approximately 2.4%) from the 2016 population of 5,497 people, the community's population density increased from 821 people per km2 to 838 people per km2.
 Compared to the municipal average of approximately 80 people per km2, Timberlea is over 10 times as dense as the average municipal population density.

 Parks, trails, and recreation

 The Beechville Lakeville Timberlea (BLT) Rails to Trails Association (see link below) has turned its 13 km of the old Halifax and Southwestern Railway bed from Beechville to Hubley into a ATV/cycling/hiking rail trail which connects with a similar 32 km stretch maintained by the similar St. Margaret's Bay organization.

 The Bluff Trail, a 30 km network of non-motorized wilderness trails, branches off the BLT Trail at Cranberry Lake.
 Swimming is available at Governor's Lake.

-The community has good outdoor recreational facilities and opportunities.
-Greenwood Heights has a baseball diamond, basketball and tennis courts.
-At the Beechville Lakeside Timberlea Junior Elementary School there are several basketball nets and a well-build playground.
-At the Lakeside Community Centre there are a skateboard facility and tennis courts.